 Most of the events at the Fruit House were organised by a guest of Conor’s.
 These pushed a lot of us way out of our comfort zones and there were emotional moments.
 The events involved an intimate amount of connection with strangers that I’ve never even got close to with my closest friends.
 I would have normally run a mile but being in a different environment made me want to push the boundaries.”

 The community aspect is one that Conor also stresses.

 “I think [the high fruit, vegan lifestyle] is a good focus for people who want to get into a health journey.
 It doesn’t have to necessarily be that you attend the festival because you’re vegan or because you eat a lot of fruit.
 Everyone can get in on eating some bananas, or coming to Thailand and being excited about Thai mangos and durian.
 So, I think at this point, for me, my focus is community.”

 Looking ahead to next year’s festival, he says…

-“We are going to eat a lot of fruit, but I think the big thing is that we’re all going to get to know each other in an amazing country where people are smiling and relaxed and happy, and the sun is shining.”
+“We are going to eat a lot of amazing tropical fruits, but I think the big thing is that we’re all going to get to know each other in an amazing country where people are smiling and relaxed and happy, and the sun is shining.”